Workbench Plans

 Simple 2×4 Workbench

 One of the most popular and accessible designs for beginners, this workbench is primarily made from standard construction lumber and plywood.
 It offers a solid work surface without requiring advanced woodworking skills to build.
 More advanced designs often include a lower shelf for storage.
-Affordable and easy to make, the Simple 2×4 Workbench is designed to provide years of reliable service.
+Affordable and easy to make, the Simple 2×4 Workbench is designed to provide years of reliable service at a very reasonable cost.

 Traditional Hardwood Workbench

-If you have significant woodworking experience, this workbench plan can deliver increased durability with convenient design elements, such as a mounted vise and dog holes (small holes drilled in a pattern across the surface for securing work in various positions).
+If you have significant woodworking experience, this workbench plan can deliver increased durability with convenient design elements, such as a mounted bench vise and dog holes (small holes drilled across the surface for securing work with drop-in bench dogs).
 These benches typically feature a solid hardwood top that can withstand decades of use.
 While more complex to build than a simple 2×4 bench, the Traditional Hardwood Workbench offers superior tool-holding and work-holding capabilities for serious woodworking projects.

 Wall-Mounted Folding Workbench